 - Indicate whether similar records for the time and place are available.

-You must submit the original Certificate of Non-availability document along with alternative evidence.
-Continue to Step 3.
+You must submit the original Certificate of Non-Availability along with secondary evidence.
+Continue to Step 4.

 Provide Alternative Evidence